-Checklist Item ✓ Data Signals: D[63:0]#, DBI[3:0]# Point-to-Point Topology. • Edge to edge spacing versus trace to reference plane height ratio should be 3:1. • 2.0 in. to 10.0 in. pin to pin data signal lengths.
-Traces should be 7 mils wide with 13 mil spacing.
+Checklist Item ✓ Data Signals: D[63:0]#, DBI[3:0]# Point-to-Point Topology.
+Edge to edge spacing versus trace to reference plane height ratio should be 3:1.
+2.0 inches to 10.0 inches pin-to-pin data signal lengths.
+Traces should be 7 mils wide with 13-mil spacing.
 Data signals of the same source synchronous group should be routed to the same pad-to-pad length within +100 mils of the associated strobes.
 Data Strobes: DSTBn/p[3:0] Traces should be 7 mils wide with 13 mil spacing.
 Data strobes and their compliments should be routed within ± 25 mils of the same pad to pad length.
-Address Strobes: ADSTB[1:0] Point-to-Point Topology. • Edge to edge spacing versus trace to reference plane height ratio should be 3:1. • 2.0 in. to 10.0 in. pin to pin address signal lengths.
-Traces should be 7 mils wide with 13 mil spacing.
-Address Signals: A[3:31]#, REQ[4:0] Traces should be 7 mils wide with 13 mil spacing. • 2.0 in. to 10.0 in. pin to pin address signal lengths.
+Address Strobes: ADSTB[1:0] Point-to-Point Topology.
+Edge to edge spacing versus trace to reference plane height ratio should be 3:1.
+2.0 inches to 10.0 inches pin to pin address signal lengths.
+Traces should be 7 mils wide with 13-mil spacing.
+Address Signals: A[3:31]#, REQ[4:0] Traces should be 7 mils wide with 13-mil spacing.
+2.0 inches to 10.0 inches pin to pin address signal lengths.
 Address signals of the same source synchronous group should be routed to the same pad-to-pad length, within ± 200 mils of the associated strobes.
-Clocks: BCLK, BCLK# • These should be routed as a differential pair with 7 mil traces and 7mil spacing between them. • 2.5 in. to 10.0 in. pin to pin common clock lengths.
+Clocks: BCLK, BCLK# These should be routed as a differential pair with 7-mil traces and 7mil spacing between them.
+2.5 inches to 10.0 inches pin-to-pin common clock lengths.
 25 mil spacing should be maintained around all clocks.

 Checklist Item ✓ Processor AGTL+: FERR#, PROCHOT#, THERMTRIP# Traces should be 5 mils wide with 7 mil spacing.
-1.0 in. to 12.0 in. max from Processor to ICH2. • 3.0 in. max from ICH2 to V {DD} .
-ICH2 AGTL+: A20M#, IGNNE#, INIT#, LINT[1:0], SLP#, SMI#, STPCLK# Traces should be 5 mils wide with 7 mil spacing.
-12.0 in. max from ICH2 to Processor.
+1.0 inch to 12.0 inches max from processor to Intel [®] ICH2.
+3.0 inches max from ICH2 to V {DD} .
+ICH2 AGTL+: A20M#, IGNNE#, INIT#, LINT[1:0], SLP#, SMI#, STPCLK# Traces should be 5 mils wide with 7-mil spacing.
+12.0 inches max from ICH2 to processor.
 Level shifting is required from the INIT# pin to FWH.
-Intel [®] ICH2 Open Drain AGTL+: PWRGOOD • 7 mil spacing.
-1.0 in. to 12.0 in. max from ICH2 to Processor. • 1.1 in. max breakout length. • 3.0 in. max from Processor to V {DD} .
+Intel [®] ICH2 Open Drain AGTL+: PWRGOOD 7 mil spacing.
+1.0 inch to 12.0 inches max from ICH2 to processor.
+1.1 inches max breakout length.
+3.0 inches max from Processor to V {DD} .
 Miscellaneous AGTL+: BR0#, RESET# Terminate using discrete components on the system board.
 Minimize the distance between the terminating resistors and the processor.
 Connect the signals between these components.
 Miscellaneous AGTL+: COMP[1:0] Minimize the distance from terminating resistor.
-Miscellaneous AGTL+: THERMDA, THERMDC • 10 mils wide by 10 mil spacing.
+Miscellaneous AGTL+: THERMDA, THERMDC 10 mils wide by 10 mil spacing.
 Remote sensor should be placed as close as possible to THERMDA/THERMDC pins.
-It can be approximately 4.0 in. to 8.0 in. away as long as the worst noise sources such as clock generators, data, buses and address buses, etc are avoided.
+It can be approximately 4.0 inches to 8.0 inches away as long as the worst noise sources such as clock generators, data, buses and address buses, etc are avoided.
 Route in parallel and close together with ground guards enclosed.